Designed Clinical Nutrition

 It is whole food in a tablet, capsule or powder that are concentrated in a vacuum, cold-process system that preserves all of the active enzymes and vital components that make it work as Mother Nature intended.
 These real food supplements have been designed to match the needs of the body, as determined by the positive response shown, when checked against the active Nutrition Response Testing® reflexes that a person discovers while utilizing this tool.
 These are nutrients people are simply not getting, or not assimilating, in their current diet.

 These deficiencies may be due to past personal eating habits but it is for sure due, in some large extent, to the lack of quality in the foods commercially available in grocery stores or restaurants today.

 What about “Natural” Vitamins?

-Vitamins that are being used all over today generally only need to have a small percentage of their actual content derived from natural sources to be labeled “natural”.
-The fact is if vitamins are not derived from whole foods they often make a person even more deficient and nutritionally “out-of-balance.”
-They can create other health problems because they do not contain all of the co-factors found in nature that make the vitamins work.
+Vitamins that are being used everywhere today generally only need to have a small percentage of their actual content derived from natural sources to be labeled “natural."
+The fact is, if vitamins are not derived from whole foods they often make a person even more deficient and nutritionally “out-of-balance.”
+They can create other health problems as well, because they do not contain all of the cofactors found in nature that make the vitamins work.

 Inherently flawed scientific studies done with these fractionated, synthetic vitamins repeatedly “prove” that vitamins don’t do much good for anyone!
 That is completely true when talking about these pharmaceutically-produced chemical compounds.
 With whole food, live vitamins or supplements it's an entirely different story.